cakephp/docs/en/index.rst

 documentation project.
 We hope to maintain a high level of quality, validity and accuracy for the documentation.
-Notice the "Improve this Doc" button in the upper right-hand corner; it will direct you to the GitHub online editor of the active page, allowing you easily contribute any additions, deletions, or corrections to the documentation.
+Notice the "Improve this Doc" button in the upper right-hand corner; it will direct you to the GitHub online editor of the active page, allowing you to easily contribute any additions, deletions, or corrections to the documentation.

 .. container:: offline-download